 Whether or not the above tools will be more helpful than Wireshark is a different question ;-)

 |Third party protocol analyzers may require specific file extensions|

 Wireshark examines a file’s contents to determine its type.
 Some other protocol

-analyzers only look at a filename extensions.
+analyzers only look at a file’s extension.
 For example, you might need to use